Study level

 Description

 In this course, we study the theory of general relativity, i.e. the modern description of universal gravitation.
-After some reminders of special relativity, we will familiarize ourselves with the basic concepts of general relativity from some particular solutions of these equations in well identified physical contexts: weak field at the Earth's surface, geometry around an isolated spherical star, universe at large scales.
-This will allow us to generalize our understanding and to build the theory, then to deduce the field equations, i.e. Einstein's equations.
-The course will end with a discussion of black holes and gravitational waves.
+After a few reminders of special relativity, we'll familiarize ourselves with the basic concepts of general relativity, based on a few particular accepted solutions of these equations in well-identified physical contexts: weak field at the Earth's surface, geometry around an isolated spherical star, large-scale universe.
+This will enable us to generalize our understanding and build the theory, then deduce the field equations, i.e. Einstein's equations.
+The course will conclude with a discussion of black holes and gravitational waves.

 Objectives

-The aim of this teaching unit is to give the basics of general relativity and cosmology which will then be deepened in the teaching of advanced cosmology in the2nd year Master "Cosmos-Field-Particles".
+The aim of this course is to provide a basic grounding in general relativity and cosmology, which will be further developed in the advanced cosmology course of the2nd year "Cosmos-Champ-Particles" Master's degree.

 Knowledge of Newtonian dynamics, electromagnetism and special relativity.